About Apache Cassandra

 Apache Cassandra™ is a massively scalable open source NoSQL database.
-Cassandra is perfect for managing large amounts of structured, semi-structured, and unstructured data across multiple data centers and the cloud.
-Cassandra delivers continuous availability, linear scalability, and operational simplicity across many commodity servers with no single point of failure, along with a powerful dynamic data model designed for maximum flexibility and fast response times.
+Cassandra is perfect for managing large amounts of data across multiple data centers and the cloud.
+Cassandra delivers continuous availability, linear scalability, and operational simplicity across many commodity servers with no single point of failure, along with a powerful data model designed for maximum flexibility and fast response times.

-Cassandra sports a “masterless” architecture meaning all nodes are the same.
+Cassandra has a “masterless” architecture, meaning all nodes are the same.
 Cassandra provides automatic data distribution across all nodes that participate in a “ring” or database cluster.
 There is nothing programmatic that a developer or administrator needs to do or code to distribute data across a cluster because data is transparently partitioned across all nodes in a cluster.

-Cassandra also provides built-in and customizable replication, which stores redundant copies of data across nodes that participate in a Cassandra ring.
-This means that if any node in a cluster goes down, one or more copies of that node’s data is available on other machines in the cluster.
+Cassandra also provides customizable replication, storing redundant copies of data across nodes that participate in a Cassandra ring.
+This means that if any node in a cluster goes down, one or more copies of that node’s data is still available on other machines in the cluster.
 Replication can be configured to work across one data center, many data centers, and multiple cloud availability zones.

 Cassandra supplies linear scalability, meaning that capacity may be easily added simply by adding new nodes online.
-For example, if 2 nodes can handle 100,000 transactions per second, 4 nodes will support 200,000 transactions/sec and 8 nodes will tackle 400,000 transactions/sec:
+For example, if 2 nodes can handle 100,000 operations per second, 4 nodes will support 200,000 operations/sec and 8 nodes will tackle 400,000 operations/sec:

-To gain an understanding of Cassandra's origins and where it has evolved to today, please read "Facebook’s Cassandra paper, annotated and compared to Apache Cassandra 2.0", authored by Jonathan Ellis.
+To gain an understanding of Cassandra's origins and where it has evolved to today, please read "Facebook’s Cassandra paper, annotated and compared to Apache Cassandra 2.0", authored by project chair Jonathan Ellis.

 Attention: Be sure this document version matches your product version